 Regional Courses: GEOG 259, 260, 261, 262, 265, 266, 267, 268, 269, 457, 458, or 464

 All General Education requirements apply.
-Although the major requires a total of nine geography courses (27 credit hours) to complete, a maximum of 15 geography courses (45 credit hours) can count toward the 120 hours required to graduate.
+Although the major requires a total of 10 geography courses (30 credit hours), a maximum of 15 geography courses (45 credit hours) can count toward the 120 hours required to graduate.
 Students wishing more information should consult the director of undergraduate studies.

 To minor in geography a student must pass a minimum of five courses in geography.
-These consist of any two core courses (GEOG 110, 111, 112, 120, 121, 130, 370, 420) and three elective courses.
-Elective courses may be any on the departmental list, but students are encouraged to pursue elective courses focused in one of geography’s major concentrations and from among the regional courses.
+These consist of any two core courses (GEOG 110, 111, 120, 121, 130, 370, 697) and three elective courses.
+Elective courses may be any on the departmental list, but students are encouraged to take higher numbered courses.
 Students wishing more information should consult their academic advisor or the geography director of undergraduate studies.

 All majors and minors have a primary academic advisor in Steele Building.
 Students are strongly encouraged to meet regularly with their advisor and review their Tar Heel Tracker each semester.
 The department's director of undergraduate studies works with current and prospective majors by appointment and during regular office hours (see "Contact Information" below).
 Departmental academic advising is highly recommended for all majors and is particularly important for those majors who are considering going on to graduate school.
 Further information on courses, undergraduate research opportunities, the honors program, careers, and graduate schools may be obtained from the department's Web site.